 Heisman also wanted to prove a point to sportswriters.
 During that time, they valued teams by the number of points they scored against their opponents without factoring in the strength of them.

 Hands tied, Allen had to say yes to save his university.
-He rounded up no more than 20 of his fraternity brothers — most of which hadn’t played football at that level — and boarded a train for Georgia from Tennessee.
-(Note: there’s a Cumberland College that used to operate out of Princeton, Kentucky)
+He rounded up no more than 20 of his fraternity brothers -- most of which hadn't played football at that level -- and boarded a train for Georgia from Tennessee.
+(Note: there's a Cumberland College that used to operate out of Princeton, Kentucky.
+That isn't this Cumberland.)

 When the train stopped in Nashville, Allen attempted to coax a few Vanderbilt players to help him out, to which they all said no. Three of Cumberland's players missed the train when it left Nashville and never even made it to Atlanta.